Lusotropicalism: Background

 Lisbon in the 1570s had many Black Africans among its population.
 Some were slaves or slave traders, others were free.
 There were statues of Black saints in the city churches, European and African dance and fusion cuisine of both Portuguese and African origin.

-The beginning of the Portuguese Empire is usually traced to the 1415 Conquest of Ceuta in North Africa.
-In the succeeding decades of the 15th century, Portuguese sailors traveled all over the world: Bartolomeu Dias rounded the Cape of Good Hope in 1488; Vasco da Gama reached India in 1498; and Pedro Álvares Cabral made landfall in Brazil in 1500.
-At first the Portuguese were interested primarily in lucrative trade opportunities (including the slave trade), and by the end of the 16th century the Portuguese had established trading outposts in Africa, India, Brazil, the Middle East, and South Asia.
-During this time there was some minimal Portuguese intermarrying with and settlement among African and Asian peoples.
-It was much more common for the Portuguese to bring Asian and especially African peoples to Europe and Brazil, most often though not always as enslaved people.
-As early as the 1570s, Lisbon had a sizeable and well-known Black African population of enslaved and free people.

 During the New Imperialist Scramble for Africa of the 1890s onward, Portugal expanded its coastal African territories in modern Angola, Mozambique, and Guinea-Bissau inland.
 Like other European colonial empires, Portugal achieved this expansion primarily through physical and economic violence against native peoples.
 After the 1910 Portuguese Revolution, and as an official policy of the 1933–1974 Estado Novo dictatorship, Black people in Portuguese Africa were de jure eligible for full Portuguese citizenship and its attendant rights.
-In practice, Black people hardly ever achieved such status, and during the Estado Novo even white Portuguese born in Africa were denied the same legal rights and protections as whites born in metropolitan Portugal.
+In practice, Black people hardly ever achieved such status.

+View

+Lusotropicalism sought to cast Portugal's imperialism as a "better" form of colonialism.
+It contended that Portugal peacefully fostered beneficial race-mixing, while the northern European countries had engaged in true colonialism.

+Gilberto Freyre theorized that because of Portugal's warmer climate, and having been inhabited by Celts, Romans, Visigoths, Moors and several other peoples in pre-modern times, the Portuguese were more humane, friendly, and adaptable to other climates and cultures.
+He saw "Portuguese-based cultures as cultures of ecumenical expansion" and suggested that "Lusotropical culture was a form of resistance against both the 'barbaric' Soviet communist influence, and the also 'barbarian' process of Americanization and capitalist expansion."

+In addition, by the early 20th century, Portugal was by far the European colonial power with the oldest territorial presence overseas; in some cases its territories had been continuously settled and ruled by the Portuguese for five centuries.
+Lusotropicalism celebrated both actual and mythological elements of racial democracy and civilizing mission in the Portuguese Empire, encompassing a pro-miscegenation attitude toward the colonies or overseas territories.
+The ideology is best exemplified in the work of Freyre.